Christus (statue): LDS Church use

 Stephen L Richards, an apostle and first counselor to church president David O. McKay in the First Presidency, purchased a replica of the Christus in the late 1950s and gifted it to the church.
 It was completed by the Rebechi Aldo & Gualtiero studio and made from white Carrara marble from Pietrasanta, Tuscany, Italy in April 1959.
 It arrived in Salt Lake City, Utah in June 1959.
 It was placed in the unfinished North Visitors' Center on Temple Square in Salt Lake City in 1962, and was unveiled in 1967.
 It is 11 ft 0.25 in tall and weighs 12,000 pounds.
 In preparation for the demolition of the North Visitors’ Center, the replica was removed in November 2021 and placed in storage for conservation.
-Its final home has not yet been disclosed.
-In December 2019, another replica (8-foot-tall) was placed across the street in the Conference Center.
+In an April 2026 media preview, a replica was shown in the west wing of the new visitors' center, which opened to the public on May 18, 2026.

 A second Christus replica was sculpted by the Rebechi Aldo & Gualtiero studio to be displayed in the LDS Pavilion at the 1964 New York World's Fair.
 It was an exact duplicate of the Salt Lake City replica being 11 ft 0.25 in tall and weighing 12,000 pounds.
 Its display "was intended to help visitors understand that Latter-day Saints are Christians".
 After the World's Fair ended on 17 October 1965, the replica was shipped from New York to the Los Angeles California Temple visitors' center on 21 November 1966.